ttrenty/XTB-Features/README.md

 ---

-## 7. Extract and Run Jobs on HPC
+## 7. Extract and Run Jobs on the HPC

-On HPC:
+On the HPC:

 ```bash
 ssh <username>@<server>